 Projects

-Impacts study on Wales’ pironeering Act, safeguarding the well-being for future generations
+Impacts study on Wales’ pioneering Act, safeguarding the well-being for future generations

 Chrisiane evaluated the real-world impacts of Wales’ groundbreaking Well-being of Future Generations Act 2015.
 The law requires public bodies to consider long-term social, cultural, environmental and economic well-being in Wales and beyond.
 Her research spanned across key sectors like transport, waste, economy, land-use planning, education and the health sector with insights from stakeholders like the Minister of Climate Change, to Wales’ Chief Executive of NHS to private businesses.